What to Expect During Debris Removal

 - If available, compare several photos taken at different angles.

-- Select a reference object with a known dimensions as a scale to perform comparative dimensional measurements.
+- Select a reference object with a known dimension as a scale to perform comparative dimensional measurements.

 - Consider a nominal value of uncertainty based on previous experience to account for areas not visible to aerial photography.